learn-co-curriculum/method-arguments-lab/README.md

 ### The `#introduction` Method

 Run the test suite to get started.
+To do that, run `learn` or `learn test` in your terminal.
 Let's take a look at the first error:

 ```bash
 Failures: